afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 	- Input example: ```Cost of the meal: 23.60```.
 	- Output example: ```Tax: 4.956 , Tip: 3.54 , Total: 32.096```.
 	- After running your code, it should print the following to the standard output and wait for the user input: `Cost of the meal:`
-	- The the user enters the input (we assume the input is always valid and correct), let's say user entered `23.60`.
+	- The user enters the input (we assume the input is always valid and correct), let's say user entered `23.60`.
 	- Then the program should output the following: `Tax: 4.956 , Tip: 3.54 , Total: 32.096`.

 <!--(Pay attention to the space characters in the output and also the digits after "." for the grand total.
 It should be 3 digits. ):-->